OliverBrotchie/phantom/README.md

 Just use the correct installer for your operating system and enjoy!

-If you are stuck, either type -help or for greater detail look at: https://github.com/jhead/phantom
+If you are stuck, use -help.

 ## Running multiple instances